WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

-### Validating a certificate chain for an authority ### {#authority-chain-validation}

-Section 8.2 of {{?RFC7540}} includes the rule:

-> The server MUST include a value in the :authority pseudo-header field for
-> which the server is authoritative (see Section 10.1).
-A client MUST treat a
-> PUSH_PROMISE for which the server is not authoritative as a stream error
-> (Section 5.4.2) of type PROTOCOL_ERROR.

-If the Server Push contains a signed exchange for which the server is not authoritative, instead of treating it as a stream error, the client MAY search for a signature for which the following algorithm returns "valid".
-If such a signature is found, the client MAY treat the server as authoritative for this particular exchange and store the exchange as described by {{!RFC7540}}.
-If not, the client MUST treat the exchange as a stream error as described by
-{{!RFC7540}}.

-1. Run {{signature-validity}} over the signature with the `allResponseHeaders` flag set, getting `exchange` and `certificate-chain` back.
-If this returned "invalid" or didn't return a certificate chain, return "invalid".
-1. Let `authority` be the host component of `exchange`'s effective request URI.
-1. Validate the `certificate-chain` using the following substeps.
-If any of them fail, re-run {{signature-validity}} once over the signature with both the `forceFetch` flag and the `allResponseHeaders` flag set, and restart from step 2.
-If a substep fails again, return "invalid".
-   1. Use `certificate-chain` to validate that its first entry, `main-certificate` is trusted as `authority`'s server certificate ({{!RFC5280}} and other undocumented conventions).
-Let `path` be the path that was used from the `main-certificate` to a trusted root, including the `main-certificate` but excluding the root.
-   1. Validate that `main-certificate` includes a "status_request" extension with a valid OCSP response whose lifetime (`nextUpdate - thisUpdate`) is less than 7 days ({{!RFC6960}}).
-Note that this does not check for revocation of intermediate certificates, and clients SHOULD implement another mechanism for that.
-   1. Validate that all certificates in `path` include "signed_certificate_timestamp" extensions containing valid SCTs from trusted logs. ({{!RFC6962}})
-1. Return "valid".

 ### Open Questions

 Including the entire exchange in the signed data forces a client to download the